The King of Fighters XIV: Critical response

+Legacy

-LegacyThe King of Fighters XIV reached number 20 on the UK physical sales chart.
+The King of Fighters XIV reached number 20 on the UK physical sales chart.
 The game's Japanese release sold 46,474 units in its first ten days.
 By November 2017, SNK announced the period from mid-2016 to mid-2017 was very profitable, attributing it to the release of The King of Fighters XIV and its DLC characters.
 The King of Fighters XIV was nominated for the Best Fighting Game Award at The Game Awards of 2016 but lost to Street Fighter V.

 Despite initial issues with the online mode and other game features, Yasuyuki Oda said fan response to The King of Fighters XIV was positive, especially after fixing some technical issues.
 As a result, he thinks The King of Fighters XV is possible, but the company also wants to focus on other franchises.
 Oda instead worked in a spin-off, SNK Heroines: Tag Team Frenzy, a female character-driven fighting game.
 Oda spoke about the possibility of porting KOF XIV to the Nintendo Switch, but said there are unspecified technical hurdles.
 In December 2018, SNK revealed the company was working on The King of Fighters XV, aiming to release it during 2020.
-Feeling the game's graphics were outdated for a 2016 game, SNK chairman Zhihui GE said the XV will use the Unreal Engine 4 to provide a better presentation.The King of Fighters XIV also inspired two printed adaptations.
+Feeling the game's graphics were outdated for a 2016 game, SNK chairman Zhihui GE said the XV will use the Unreal Engine 4 to provide a better presentation.
+In retrospect, Oda said the SNK game studio was revived with KOFXIV, resulting in the company finally making more Samurai Shodowns, Fatal Fury and Art of Fighting games in future years.
+Oda wishes the company could keep doing this.

+The King of Fighters XIV also inspired two printed adaptations.
 The first one is a manhua with the same name released in January 2017.
 The second one is a manga titled The King of Fighters: A New Beginning written by Kyōtarō Azuma.
 Kodansha published the series Magazine Pocket beginning in January 2018.
 Seven Seas Entertainment licensed the manga for a North-American edition for volumes to be released across 2020.